-TPU is a very unique 3D printing material.
-Its most famous quality is its flexibility.
+TPU filament is a very unique 3D printing material.
+If you’re wondering how flexible is TPU, that’s really its main quality, its flexibility.
 This filament is often the first one users will reach for when they need to make a print with a little bit of give to it.

 In this article, we’ll breakdown everything you need to know about TPU, including its technical qualities, benefits, and common uses.

 TPU filament stands for thermoplastic polyurethane.
 BCN3D’s TPU is matte and comes in black or white.
 The most notable property of this filament is its flexibility.
 Beyond its flexibility, TPU is also very durable and hard to break.
 It can absorb impact well, making it an ideal filament to use if you need a strong material.

 The technical properties of this filament include the following:

 - Tensile strength 150 MPa

 Flexible materials have a property called Shore hardness, which determines the flexibility or hardness of a material.
 BCN3D’s TPU filament has a Shore-A hardness of 98, making it the most flexible filament in our collection.

 So just how flexible is TPU?
 Generally speaking, its flexibility can be comparable to the analog stick on a video game controller.
 However, the final flexibility will depend on the features of the object you are printing.